ashejim/C769/_build/html/_sources/task1.md

 ### Do I need to set up an appointment to get approval?

 No. Usually, students email the approval form to their instructor.
-We then sign to form or follow up with questions.
+We then sign the form or follow up with questions.
 However, if you have questions about the requirements or difficulty choosing a topic, you are encouraged to set up an appointment with [your course instructor](ci_page).
 A 15-30 minute phone call can address most questions or concerns.
 If you do set up an appointment to discuss your approval form, please email it to the instructor before the appointment.

 ### What if I start writing task 2 and want to change things?
 Do I need to resubmit task 1?